 A tireless superfood sleuth, he traveled to Nebraska to secure an entire crop of aronia berries for Juice Generation.
-The antioxidant-rich berry was a huge hit with customers and critics who embraced the domestic superfruit.
+The antioxidant-rich berry was a huge hit with both customers and critics who embraced the domestic superfruit.

 Eric was also the first to introduce a line of activated charcoal drinks at Juice Generation, popularizing the traditional detoxifier as an ingredient.
-This landed him national media coverage—from Good Morning America and Time to The Wall Street Journal, People, and “The O List” in Oprah Magazine.
+This brought him national media coverage—from Good Morning America and Time to The Wall Street Journal, People, and “The O List” in Oprah Magazine.

 Eric published his first book, The Juice Generation: 100 Recipes for Fresh Juices and Superfood Smoothies in January 2014 with Simon and Schuster.
 He partnered with Williams Sonoma to promote the title online and in-store with juicing demos and book signings.
-The book, which includes contributions from Blake Lively, Jason Bateman, Michelle Williams and Edward Norton, has sold more than 75,000 copies.
+The book, which includes contributions from Blake Lively, Jason Bateman, Michelle Williams, and Edward Norton, has sold more than 75,000 copies.

 Today, Eric leads a team of devoted juicers in a growing number of stores and can often be seen sharing his juicing expertise on local and national media.
 Juice Generation continues to deliver on Eric's original mission of leading a lifestyle movement—one that supports healthier, greener options for people everywhere.